HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/index.md

 If you are experiencing a problem, you can enable tracing and then re-create the problem to capture more log information.

-Refer to the MustGather data collection lists used in troubleshooting various problems in HCL Digital Experience and HCL Digital Experience Compose.
-Collecting MustGather data early, even before you open a PMR, helps HCL Software Support quickly determine whether:
+Refer to the MustGather data collection lists used in troubleshooting various problems in HCL Digital Experience (DX) Compose.
+Collecting MustGather data early, even before you open a PMR, helps HCL Software Support determine whether:

 -   Symptoms match known problems \(rediscovery\).
 -   A non-defect problem can be identified and resolved.